bkumar1991/WaveProcessing/README.txt

 --------------------------------------------------------------
 I have uploaded the Example data downloaded using the Getstations.py, GetStations.py and DataDownload_by_Event_Area.py for the testing of Data_Process_1.py, Data_Process_2.py and Data_Process_Final.py

-1. Run the GetStations.py to download the stations file in Xml format of a particular region (I have already put the Alaska coordinates of my study area).
+1. In the Data_Process_1.py  give the path of Example_Data directory and run the code.
+It will generate
 2. Run the GetEvents.py to download the events waveform for the particular time (I have used

 After installing the required Python packages, run: